To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 There are other ways to protect your identity that don’t necessarily cost money.

-Ever heard of RFID (radio frequency identification) wallets?
 RFID wallets block criminals from reading your card’s RFID chip with an RFID reader.
-All they have to do is come within inches of you, and then they’re all set to go shopping or sell your information.
+All they have to do comes within inches of you, and then they’re all set to go shopping or sell your information.

 RFID theft is possibly one of the scariest ways to have your identity stolen.
 Just think about all the people you pass on your way to work, going grocery shopping, etc. You may want to consider getting an RFID wallet, but first, find out if RFID wallets really work and read our reviews of the best RFID wallets.
 Speaking of wallets, here are the steps you should take if you lose yours.